 Trunk road service area

-A trunk road service area (TRSA), formerly known as a major road service area (MRSA, not to be mixed up with MSA or MRA, or even the other MRSA), is a facility located along a trunk road (major road).
+- in the 1980s they sometimes called it a major road service area (MRSA, not to be mixed up with MSA or MRA, or even the other MRSA)

 There is no particular format to a TRSA: some are bigger than the motorway sites, while others consist of just a few petrol pumps.
 Most TRSAs used to avoid the brand names usually seen on the motorway, but now it's becoming common to find several brand names stuffed inside a small building.

 Motorway Services Online lists every TRSA that is known to have official signage, in addition to a few other sites we frequently receive questions about.